Makeshift/SyrniaChestCracker/README.md

 * If you refresh the page, it will reset the array with the numbers in it, so you'll lose your progress.

 ## FUTURE!?
+* Use persistent LocalStorage to save progress between refreshes(For multi-day codebreaking)
 * Integrate it with the botcheck bot
 * Make a pretty GUI